Cyclones BOB 03 and Yemyin: India

 BOB 03 killed at least 140 people in India, while it was still in the Bay of Bengal.
 Property losses from the storm were estimated at 24 billion rupees.

 Afghanistan

 Over 80 people were killed in floods associated with the remnants of Yemyin in Afghanistan.

 Naming

-Yemyin means Hippo in Burmese.
 The PMD referred to the deep depression as Tropical Cyclone Yemyin, the next name on the list at the time.
 The IMD, the official Regional Specialized Meteorological Centre for the North Indian Ocean, did not operationally upgrade or name the system due to intense Indo-Pakistani relations.
-However, on August 6, the IMD reassessed the deep depression to have reached cyclonic storm strength, and retroactively designated the system as Cyclonic Storm Yemyin in its mid-season review.
+However, on 6 August, the IMD reassessed the deep depression to have reached cyclonic storm strength, and retroactively designated the system as Cyclonic Storm Yemyin in its mid-season review.
 This was confirmed by the designation of Cyclonic Storm Sidr, the next name on the list after Yemyin, in November.